stacks-network/docs/_org/tokenholders.md

 During your the initial grant process, you should have submitted a _public Stacks wallet address_ to Blockstack.
-The wallet address is a string of letters and numbers starting with an 'SP' or SM', for example: `SP077AFV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XS`
+The wallet address is a string of letters and numbers starting with an 'SP' or SM', for example: `SP017AUV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XY`

 If you purchased Stacks tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
-If you downloaded and used the Stacks Wallet software from Blockstack, you can find your address after restoring the wallet with your seed phrase.
-If you have lost or need directions for using the Stacks wallet, contact us at <hello@StacksToken.com> for more information.
+If you submitted your Stacks address directly to Blockstack, you can either use the “Restore from Seed Phrase” feature on the Stacks wallet or contact us at <hello@stackstoken.com> for help.

 Use the following form to check your Stacks allocation: